unbit/uwsgi.it/CustomerQuickstart.md

 If you have write access to your domain DNS zone you can add it to your account.

-Just get the 'uuid' of your account (we have seen it in the first api call example) and a TXT record to your zone in the form of
+Just get the 'uuid' of your account (we have seen it in the first api call example) and add a TXT record to your zone in the form of

 ```sh
 TXT        uwsgi:aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee